-Chad Holbrook led South Carolina to a 43-20 record and the school's 11th NCAA Super Regional appearance in the last 14 years in his first season as head coach.
+Holbrook’s first season as head coach in 2013 saw the Gamecocks compile a 43-20 record and the school’s 11th NCAA Super Regional appearance.
 Holbrook directed the 2013 squad to a final national ranking of No. 12 in the USA Today Baseball Coaches Poll along with No. 13 by Collegiate Baseball and Perfect Game and No. 14 by Baseball America.
-It was the school's 14th consecutive appearance in the NCAA Tournament.

-Among the 2013 highlights was a series victory against instate rival Clemson, the seventh consecutive season the Gamecocks have won more games than the Tigers on the baseball diamond.
-Holbrook's team would sweep four SEC squads and claim six SEC series victories including a pair of wins at LSU, the only team to go into Baton Rouge this year to claim a three-game set.
+Among the 2013 highlights was a series victory against Clemson, four sweeps of SEC teams and six SEC series victories including a pair of wins at LSU, the only team to go into Baton Rouge in 2013 and claim a three-game set.
 South Carolina hosted a NCAA Regional for the fourth straight year with the Gamecocks going undefeated in three games and continuing a run of 27 straight postseason wins at home including a 16-0 mark at Carolina Stadium.
-Gamecock Nation flocked to Carolina Stadium as South Carolina set a school record with 5,835 season tickets sold.
 South Carolina ended the 2013 season with a total attendance of 260,605, third highest in the country.

 The 2013 team raised its season batting average 19 batting points to .284 with a .375 on-base percentage and a .419 slugging clip.
 South Carolina led the SEC and ranked 18th in the nation with 52 homers.
 The 2013 pitching staff was among the best in the nation with a 3.02 earned run average to go along with a strikeout-to-walk ratio of 3.3 that ranked third best in the nation.
 South Carolina pitchers averaged 7.8 strikeouts per nine innings while walking just 2.36 batters per contest.